Pramad712/Shortest-Paths/README.md

 ### • Pygame 2.1 to make the GUI.

 # Bugs and Issues
-### • Since A* uses hueristics, *it does not 100% guarantee the shortest path, however it may be close*.
+### • Since A* uses hueristics, *it does not 100% guarantee the shortest path, however it may be close to the correct one*.

 ### • All other bugs and issues would be due to one of my dependencies.
 For example, pygame sometimes does not display the path even though the display is updated and the x and y coordinates are in bounds.
 It may even freeze the screen.